-Set your base protection - To ensure your reputation is undamaged, determine your baseline protection.
+1 - Set your base protection

+To ensure your reputation is undamaged, determine your baseline protection.
 Start with your brand values, to determine your risk tolerance, then set your brand safety settings to balance campaign goals with the brand's risk tolerance.
 This brand risk generally involves specific types of content covered by standard content categories and site inclusions.

+2 - Risk calibration

-Risk calibration - After identifying risky topics, brands need to define what level of risk each of these have.
-Some may be high, some low - this level of risk will be different for all brands.
+After identifying risky topics, brands need to define what level of risk each of these have.
+Work with your verification provider that provides a more granular, holistic approach instead of a simple binary (on-off) brand safety solution.
+Advertisers generally agree on which categories are risky, but have a more granular control of your risk tolerance for each major content category.
 Consider the potential reduction in scale and missed opportunities from overly restrictive tactics to make the most of your campaigns.